 - Promote awareness and education of security policies and guidelines; serve as primary contact for monitoring and auditing of information security policy implementation.

-- Provide ongoing feedback to IIA of special security needs, priorities, and concerns, including possible improvements for processes, services, and technologies.
+- Provide ongoing feedback to IA of special security needs, priorities, and concerns, including possible improvements for processes, services, and technologies.

-- Act as the focal point for information security incident management in the unit; informing IIA and unit leadership of serious incidents and coordinating incident response with IIA.
+- Act as the focal point for information security incident management in the unit; informing IA and unit leadership of serious incidents and coordinating incident response with IA.

-- Assist IIA in the maintenance of an inventory of sensitive and critical information assets within the unit as well as any unit-unique regulatory requirements.
+- Assist IA in the maintenance of an inventory of sensitive and critical information assets within the unit as well as any unit-unique regulatory requirements.

 - Attend scheduled Security Community meetings.